Léger, Fernand, The Parade, 1953

 48 x 39.5 cm

-Indication of the colors in pencil on the right, signed and dated by the artist in India ink on the lower right
+Indication of colors in pencil on right, signed, dated by the artist in Indian ink lower right